ABHModels/blacklamp/README.md

 ## Output

-The code generates a data file in the data directory with the name lp_a_height_mdot.dat, where a, height, and mdot are the input parameters.
+The code generates a data file in the data directory with the naming convention as a_height_disksize_defpar.dat.
 The file contains the following columns:

 rDisk: radial coordinate of the photons hitting the accretion disk
+EM: emissivity profile as a function of radial coordinate along the disk
-III: Intensity at the given radial points on the accretion disk
+III: intensity at the given radial points on the accretion disk
-ED: emission angle of the photons at the emission point on the source
-HD: incident angle of the photons when they hit the accretion disk

 ## Dependencies